 Albert Park Lake Reserve is managed by Parks Victoria, even though it is located in the City of Port Phillip.
 While the reserve is primarily an on-leash park, there is a good amount of space set aside for exercising your dog off a leash.
 More information is available at Parks Victoria.

-Environmentally friendly products including biodegradable doggy poo bag are available for purchase by local dog owners to use in picking up after their dog.
+Environmentally friendly products including biodegradable doggy poo bag are highly recommended.

 Reminder to dog owners

 - Dogs may be exercised off-leash in a designated off-leash area provided they are under effective control by their owner.
 Effective control means:

 - the dog will return to its owner on command

 - the dog does not bother, attack, worry or interfere with other people or animals